robb-j/dashund/README.md

 ## Project components

 - A CLI for managing widgets in zones
-- A CLI for authenticating services
+- A CLI for authenticating third party services
 - An API for reading widgets and authorizations (authz)
 - An API for scaffolding an http API with socket based subscriptions
 - UI components for rendering widgets